 The mission of the Texas Board of Pardons and Paroles is to perform its duties as specified by Article IV, Section 11 of the Texas Constitution and to determine which prisoners are to be released on parole or mandatory supervision, to determine conditions of parole and mandatory supervision, to determine revocation of parole and mandatory supervision, and to recommend the resolution of clemency matters to the Governor.
-The total expenditures for fiscal year 2003 were approximately \$11.4 million and for fiscal year 2004 were approximately \$10.9 million.
+The total expenditures for fiscal year 2005 were approximately \$8.2 million and for fiscal year 2006 were approximately \$9.1 million.

-- Parole Board duties include considering offenders eligible for parole, reviewing cases for offenders seeking clemency, and conducting preliminary and revocation hearings. - During fiscal years 2003 and 2004 the parole board considered 77,501 and 82,294 cases, respectively, and conducted 19,780 and 19,903 hearings, respectively.
+• During fiscal years 2005 and 2006 the parole board considered 84,539 and 89,198 cases, respectively, and conducted 19,311 and 19,759 hearings, respectively.

-TEXAS CORRECTIONAL OFFICE ON OFFENDERS WITH MEDICAL AND MENTAL IMPAIRMENTS (TCOOMMI)
+TEXAS CORRECTIONAL OFFICE ON OFFENDERS WITH MEDICAL OR MENTAL IMPAIRMENTS (TCOOMMI)

 The mission of TCOOMMI is to provide a formal structure for criminal justice, health and human services, and other affected organizations to communicate and coordinate on policy, legislative, and programmatic issues affecting offenders with special needs.
 Special needs offenders include offenders with serious mental illnesses, mental retardation, terminal or serious medical conditions, physical disabilities, and those who are elderly.
-The total expenditures for fiscal years 2003 and 2004 were approximately \$15 million each fiscal year.
+The total expenditures for fiscal year 2005 were approximately \$14.2 million and for fiscal year 2006 were approximately \$15.4 million.

-- TCOOMMI's community based programs include: juvenile and adult probation/parole case management and support services, pre-trial and continuity of care for local jails and detention facilities and jail diversion programs including specialized mental health deputies and mental health court services. - TCOOMMI's institutional services for juveniles and adults include: continuity of care for offenders with special needs, processing of offenders eligible for release to Medically Recommended Intensive Supervision; administering the pre-release Social Security/Social Security Insurance Application for released offenders; screening, referral, and medical/psychiatric assessment of offenders nearing release from incarceration; and post-release aftercare services.
+- TCOOMMI's community-based programs include: juvenile and adult probation/parole case management and treatment services, pre-trial and continuity of care for local jails and detention facilities, and jail diversion programs including specialized mental health deputies and mental health court services. - TCOOMMI's institutional services for juveniles and adults include: continuity of care for offenders with special needs, processing of offenders eligible for release to Medically Recommended Intensive Supervision, administering the pre-release Social Security/Social Security Insurance Application for released offenders, screening, referral, and medical/psychiatric assessment of offenders nearing release from incarceration, and post-release aftercare services.